GtkWidget is the base class all widgets in GTK derive from.

 - public Align get_halign ()

-Gets the value of the
+Gets the horizontal alignment of the widget.

 - public bool get_has_tooltip ()

-Returns the current value of the has-tooltip property.
+Returns the current value of the `has-tooltip` property.

 - public int get_height ()

-Returns the content height of the widget, as passed to its size-allocate
+Returns the content height of the widget.

 - public bool get_hexpand ()